The Gain Chain

 Power Supply Stuff

 The power transformer is an Allied 6K88VG.
 I like this cute little bugger and the price is right.
-You can use whatever will give you at least 40mA at 250VCT and 1.5A at 6.3VCT.
+You can use whatever will give you at least 40mA at 500VCT and 1.5A at 6.3VCT.
+For 240V/50hz mains, the Hammond 369JX looks like a good alternative.

 The power supply uses a tube rectifier.
 You could also use solid state diodes (eg UF5404’s).
 I’m using a tube rectifier here because I think having one tube (the 12AU7) sticking out of the preamp looks weird.
 Seriously, that’s my reasoning there.
 Your B+ voltage will be slightly higher with solid state, but don’t sweat it.